gagolews/genieclust/devel/sphinx/weave/benchmarks_ar.rst

-We will apply a few agglomerative hierarchical methods (average, centroid, complete, single, and Ward linkage; implemented in the `fastcluster <http://www.danifold.net/fastcluster.html>`_ package :cite:`fastclusterpkg`), k-means, expectation-maximisation (EM) for Gaussian mixtures, BIRCH, spectral (implemented in `scikit-learn <https://scikit-learn.org/>`_ :cite:`sklearn`), `ITM <https://github.com/amueller/information-theoretic-mst>`_ :cite:`itm`, and Genie :cite:`genieins`.
+We will apply a few agglomerative hierarchical methods (average, centroid, complete, single, and Ward linkage; implemented in the `fastcluster <http://www.danifold.net/fastcluster.html>`_ package :cite:`fastclusterpkg`), k-means, expectation-maximisation (EM) for Gaussian mixtures, Birch, spectral (implemented in `scikit-learn <https://scikit-learn.org/>`_ :cite:`sklearn`), `ITM <https://github.com/amueller/information-theoretic-mst>`_ :cite:`itm`, and Genie :cite:`genieins`.

-The adjusted Rand index (see :cite:`comparing_partitions`) will be used to quantify the agreement between a reference and a predicted clustering on the scale :math:`[0,1]`, with score of 1.0 denoting perfect agreement.
+The adjusted Rand index (see :cite:`comparing_partitions`) will be used to quantify the agreement between a reference and a predicted clustering on the scale [0,1], with score of 1.0 denoting perfect agreement.
 However, as there might be multiple equally valid/plausible/useful partitions (see also :cite:`sdmc` and :cite:`clustering_benchmarks_v1` for discussion),